AikoP/mt_dpcr/README.md

 print ("   ..done! (%.1fs) ---> #samples: %d" % (time.time() - start, len(samples)))
 ```

-This generate roughly 450 samples for each input model.
+This generates roughly 450 samples for each input model.
 See `evaluation/cross_validation.ipynb` for more details.

 ## Reconstruction